SystemsApproach/private5g/ran.rst

 logically centralizing them as applications running on an SDN Controller, which corresponds to the Near-RT RIC shown previously in :numref:`Figures %s <fig-rrc-split>` and :numref:`%s
 <fig-ran-controller>`.
-This SDN-based disaggregation is repeated here
+This SDN-based disaggregation is repeated in
-in :numref:`Figure %s <fig-ctl_loops>`.
-The figure also shows the O-RAN prescribed interfaces A1 and E2 that we already discussed in the previous section.
-(Note that all the edges in :numref:`Figures %s
+:numref:`Figure %s <fig-ctl_loops>`, which also shows the O-RAN prescribed interfaces A1 and E2 introduced in the previous section.
-<fig-disagg1>` and :numref:`%s <fig-disagg2>` also correspond to
-3GPP-defined interfaces, but we have not identified them by name because their details are outside the scope of this discussion.)
+(Note that all the edges in :numref:`Figures %s <fig-disagg1>` and :numref:`%s <fig-disagg2>` correspond to 3GPP-defined interfaces, but we have not identified them by name because their details are outside the scope of this discussion.)

 .. _fig-ctl_loops:
 .. figure:: figures/sdn/Slide9.png